Skip to content

 The Algarve

-Although I travelled Portugal extensively, curiously I never have been to the Algarve, the southern coast of the country, before.
+Although I traveled to Portugal extensively, curiously, I had never been to the Algarve, the southern coast of the country, before.
 I must admit I had my prejudices.
-This part of the country, it seemed to me, was reserved for the sun seeking mass tourist.
-Northern Portugal seemed much more mysterious and interesting to me.
-It was the road less travelled.
+It seemed to me that this part of the country was reserved for the sun-seeking mass tourist.
+Northern Portugal seemed much more mysterious and exciting to me.
+It was the road less traveled.
 But boy – was I missing out!
-The Algarve with it’s white architecture glowing in the sunlight seems like a natural extension to the Portugal I know.
-Sure there are tourists but at this time of the year (beginning of May) not more than in Lisboa.
+The Algarve, with its white architecture glowing in the sunlight, seems like a natural extension of the Portugal I know.
+Sure, there are tourists at this time of the year (beginning of May), but there are not more than in Lisboa.
 Give it a try!

 test